nonchalamment/period-tracker/README.md

 First log in with your Google account, then click on New Period to get started with trackin'!
 Once you've added a period, click on View Periods then Details to view information about that particular period.
 From the detail view, you can add new information about each day of your period.

 ## Attributions
 The icon comes from [Dmitry Vasiliev](https://thenounproject.com/dimanebo/) from The Noun Project.
 The font Power Bubble comes from [MJType](https://mjtype.com/).
-The font Railway comes from [Google Fonts](https://fonts.google.com/specimen/Raleway).
+The font Raleway comes from [Google Fonts](https://fonts.google.com/specimen/Raleway).

 ## Technologies Used
 HTML/CSS/JavaScript